Creating a Series

 print(grouped)

-In summary, Pandas is an indispensable library for anyone involved in data manipulation and analysis in the machine learning domain.
-Its robust functionality and ease of use make it a go-to tool for transforming raw data into actionable insights.
-Mastering Pandas will significantly enhance your ability to manage data efficiently, ultimately leading to more effective and accurate models.
+In summary, Pandas is an essential library for anyone involved in data manipulation and analysis in machine learning.
+Its strong functionality and ease of use make it a top tool for transforming raw data into actionable insights.
+Mastering Pandas will significantly improve your ability to manage data efficiently, ultimately leading to more effective and accurate models.